BuvinJT/distbuilder/docs/LowLevel.md

 that will be shared directly, or as an additional layer of protection behind binaries built with PyInstaller.

 Why would you need to obfuscate when compiling binaries?
-Aren't they implictly protected?
+Aren't they implicitly protected?
-Well you don't litterally "compile" when using PyInstaller.
+Well you don't literally "compile" when using PyInstaller.
 Your code is still somewhat exposed.
 If you go looking for it, you will not have to work overly hard to find guides on the web about hacking PyInstaller binaries...
 For starters, simply read this - straight from the horse's mouth: